-The \$4.7 million of other expense, net for the three months ended June 30, 2018 relates to a \$4.7 million loss on the revaluation of the CVR provided to the participants of the October 2017 modified Dutch auction tender offer (See Note 10, Shareholders' Deficit, to the Condensed Consolidated Financial Statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q).
+The \$30.9 million of other expense, net for the three months ended September 30, 2018 consists of a \$35.4 million loss on extinguishment of the Company's 2017 senior secured credit facility (See Note 4, Long-Term Debt, to the Condensed Consolidated Financial Statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q), partially offset by a \$4.6 million gain on the revaluation of the CVR provided to the participants of the October 2017 modified Dutch auction tender offer (See Note 10, Shareholders' Deficit, to the Condensed Consolidated Financial Statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q).

-The \$29.1 million of other expense, net for the six months ended June 30, 2018 consists of a \$16.0 million loss on the revaluation of the CVR provided to the participants of the October 2017 modified Dutch auction tender offer (See Note 10, Shareholders' Deficit, to the Condensed Consolidated Financial Statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q); and a \$13.1 million loss on the extinguishment of \$475.0 million aggregate principal amount of our 2019 Convertible Notes (See Note 4, Long-Term Debt, to the Condensed Consolidated Financial Statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q).
+The \$60.0 million of other expense, net for the nine months ended September 30, 2018 consists of a \$11.4 million loss on the revaluation of the CVR provided to the participants of the October 2017 modified Dutch auction tender offer (See Note 10, Shareholders' Deficit, to the Condensed Consolidated Financial Statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q); a \$13.1 million loss on the extinguishment of \$475.0 million aggregate principal amount of our 2019 Convertible Notes (See Note 4, Long-Term Debt, to the Condensed Consolidated Financial Statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q); and a \$35.4 million loss on extinguishment of the Company's 2017 senior secured credit facility (See Note 4, Long-Term Debt, to the Condensed Consolidated Financial Statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q).